-Is it possible for a foreign traveler or expat to use bike share in China?
-This is a question that I get a lot and thankfully the short answer is “yes”.
-However, as with most things in China, it’s not always that easy.
+Is it possible for a foreign traveler or expat to use bike sharing in China?
+This is a question that I get a lot and the unfortunate answer is “maybe”.
+As with most things in China, it’s not always that easy.

 Once you start walking around most major Chinese cities, it will be hard to ignore the thousands of colorful bicycles that line the streets on either side.
 People have thoroughly embraced the idea of bike sharing in China, and despite recent troubles these cheap but convenient bikes are everywhere.

 As somebody who has lived many years in China, I can tell you that these bikes can be extremely convenient.
-A simple bike can turn a long 30-minute walk from the subway station into a quick five-minute ride (often for only a few pennies!).
+A simple bike can turn a long, 30-minute walk from the subway station into a quick five-minute ride (often for only a few pennies!).